jdtsmith/indent-bars/README.md

 # Install/config

-`indent-bars` is in ELPA; install with Emacs' package facilities.
+`indent-bars` is in ELPA; install with Emacs' package facilities, and configure by calling `indent-bars-mode` in your desired mode hooks.

 ```elisp
 (use-package indent-bars